carproofpaul/chromeExtentions/README.md

     For Kijiji, the vin was possibly embbedded in two places, in the carproof vhr link or in the html itself.
 I got this data by making a fetch call to the kijiji link (this wasn't needed, chrome extensions can get the page's html directly, but I didn't know that at this moment).
 After knowing the pattern, I was able to just use a regex to get the vin.
 For the odometer reading, it was directly embedded in the page.

     For Autotrader, it uses a mix of both techniques.
 There's two possible carproof links that we can use.
 The listings with an already purchased vhr, I took the link, went o the vhr page and scrape the vin from there.
 The listings that have the 'purchase a carproof' link, the vin was embedded in that.
 For mileage, I use the same adesa method.
 There's a particular option where the user needs to enter their email to see the vhr, for these cases, I couldn't scrape the vin.

+    To add an extension to your browser:
+        Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
+        Enable Developer mode by ticking the checkbox in the upper-right corner.
+        Click on the "Load unpacked extension..." button.
+        Select the directory containing your unpacked extension.